Founder Director & Trustee

 I first got involved with environmental issues in 1974, at the same time as I became a teacher in a West London comprehensive, which I absolutely loved.
 Ten years later, I left teaching to become Director of Friends of the Earth where I stayed until 1991, just prior to the Earth Summit in Rio de Janeiro in 1992 – which for me, was a life-changing experience.

 In 1996, we set up Forum for the Future, which remains my ‘home base’ in terms of all the different things I do today.
-I’m also Co-Founder of The Prince of Wales’s Business & Sustainability Programme, and was Chair of the UK Sustainable Development Commission between 2000 and 2009.
-I became Chancellor of Keele University in 2012.
+I was Chair of the UK Sustainable Development Commission between 2000 and 2009 and I became Chancellor of Keele University in 2012.

 That’s about it – in a nutshell!
 Still hard at it 40 years on.